Release of Liens and Levies

 The IRS enforced collection process begins when the voluntary collection process fails.
 While the IRS collection process is explained in IRS Publication 594, “What You Should Know About the IRS Collection Process” there is no replacement for actual experience dealing with IRS collection matters and personnel.

 Generally, a taxpayer is required to pay a tax along with filing a tax return.
 However, if a taxpayer fails to pay a tax obligation when due, the delinquent tax obligation is assessed by the IRS and a notice and demand for payment is then sent to the taxpayer.
-After an IRS demand for full payment is made, the taxpayer can either voluntarily comply by making payment, or seek alternative payment arrangements, including a partial or full pay installment agreement, an Offer in Compromise (OIC) or a classification of the account as “currently not collectible.”
+After an IRS demand for full payment is made, the taxpayer can either voluntarily comply by making payment, or seek alternative payment arrangements, including a partial or full pay installment agreement, an Offer in Compromise (OIC) or a classification of the account is “currently not collectible.”
 Tax liabilities may also be reduced or eliminated, under the right circumstances, using bankruptcy or other legally available processes.

 Once the IRS has determined that a taxpayer is not voluntarily paying his or her tax obligation, and all appeal rights have expired, the IRS is required to commence involuntary collection action.
-The IRS has many involuntary collection tools at its disposal including filing of a Notice of Federal Tax Lien, serving a levy on your wages or bank account, assess a trust fund recovery penalty and even attempting to seize your house, car or other property.
+The IRS has many involuntary collection tools at its disposal including filing of a Notice of Federal Tax Lien, serving a levy on your wages or bank account, assessing a trust fund recovery penalty and even attempting to seize your house, car or other property.

 Federal Tax Liens